jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 lesson: use the actual subtraction method! don't fuck around.
 ***
 c36 :: 4, 6
-i got this wrong because i wrote down 3\*3 as 6, not nine.
+i got this wrong because i wrote down 3\*3 as 6, not 9.

 lesson: when something is going wrong, redo, all the assumptions! nothing is sacred! you cannot trust anything. look at every part of what is considered truth.
 ***